TeamHypersomnia/Hypersomnia/docs/pages/todo/bug_database.md

 summary: Notable bugs.
 ---

+- Strange performance problem when paused in editor?
+	- We had Unity and OBS turned on...

 - The inventory bug with atlas being shown in place of a backpack was due to there being an old Brown backpack sprite on fy_minilab